MOTHERHOOD, SPECIAL NEEDS, AND THE BEAUTY OF EVERYDAY MESSES

 GOOD DAYS AND BAD DAYS

-Being a mother of a chronically ill child means we live our life according to good days and bad days.
+Being a mother of a chronically ill child means we live our lives according to good days and bad days.
 Good days mean we go places, we learn things, we get stuff done.
 Bad days mean we settle in, try to relax, stay home, and pray.

 Being a mother of a chronically ill child means I have seen my son limping and barely able to walk.
 It means I have seen my son in intense pain and have not been able to help at all.

-Being a mother of a chronically ill child means I have a better understanding of the big picture, of the things that really matter most, and of the way I want my son’s days to be.
+Being a mother of a chronically ill child means I have a better understanding of the big picture, of the things that matter most, and of the way I want my son’s days to be.
 I worry less about him not wanting to cut his hair, his messy room, or his rejecting the dinner I made.
-Things that used to seem important, now seem minor.
+Things that used to seem important now seem minor.

 PRAY, SURRENDER AND FIND PEACE

-Being a mother of a chronically ill child is more about being a mom, than it is about chronic illness.
+Being a mother of a chronically ill child is more about being a mom than it is about chronic illness.

-And that, I know how to do.
+That I know how to do.
 I have been his mom for 12 years.
 I’ve got this.

 First published on the now-closed HuffPost Contributor platform by Shawna Wingert.
 Published with permission.